christiankm/dotfiles/README.md

-# setup-mac
+# dotfiles

+This is my collection of dotfiles (configuration files and install scripts) used to setup my computers and servers.
-Contains files to set up a new Mac, install programs and configures preferences.
+These scripts help me install programs and configure preferences.